prince6265/IQA-Repo/C# and OOPs/oopsC#.md

 1. Difference between soap API and REST API
-2. what is use of pool in .net core application.
-3. How do you handle deadlock in multi-threading.
-4. Reflection in C#?
-5. Difference Between deep copy and shallow  of objects in C#.
-6. What are extension method in C#?
+2. What are extension method in C#?
-7. What is a generic?
-8. What is late binding and early binding?
+3. What is late binding and early binding?
-9.  what is Serialization.
+4. what is Serialization.
-10. what iis difference between finalized block and finalize
+5. what iis difference between finalized block and finalize
 >> Managed code directly manage by the CLR and unmanaged code executed by the Operating system directly.